The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations

 \subsubsection{Odd and anti-- as coboundaries}

 Notice that the twists $\K$ always make sense and $\mathfrak s$ for the cyclic situation.
-If we restrict $\K$ to trees, we find that the twist by $\K$ is precisely the twist by $\D_{\Sigma}\D_s$.
-But the shift $\Sigma s$ was exactly what we associated to the grading of the Hochschild complex.
+If we restrict $\K$ to trees, we find that the twist by $\K$ is precisely the twist by $\D_{\Sigma}\D_\fr{s}$.
+But the shift $\Sigma \fr{s}$ was exactly what we associated to the grading of the Hochschild complex.
 Hence with hindsight, we could have worked with $\K$ twisted operads and $\K$ twisted cyclic operads.

-More precisely we have the list of operad--like types given in Table \ref{oddtable}, which could equivalently be defined as algebras over twisted triples.
+More precisely we have the list of operad-like types given in Table \ref{oddtable}, which could equivalently be defined as algebras over twisted triples.

 For (cyclic) operads, we have already clandestinely encountered these twists.
-Namely, the odd (cyclic) operads are nothing but algebras of the triple of rooted trees, (respectively trees), twisted by $\D_{\Sigma s}$.
-And one can check that indeed anti--cyclic operads are equivalent to algebras over the triple twisted by $\D_s$ which by the previous considerations agrees with the twist by ${\mathfrak L}^{-1}\otimes{\mathfrak K}^{\otimes 2}$.
+Namely, the odd (cyclic) operads are nothing but algebras of the triple of rooted trees, (respectively trees), twisted by $\D_{\Sigma \fr{s}}$.
+One can also check that anti-cyclic operads are equivalent to algebras over the triple twisted by $\D_\fr{s}$.
 See Lemma \ref{twistisolem} for the proofs.